Welcome to today's edition of the Rush 24-7 podcast.

 Well, damn.

-Well, they were on his mission.
+Well, they were on this mission.

-Have you heard about the lawyers on John Kerry's Swift boat?
+Have you heard about the lawyers on John Kerry's swift boat?

 Well, then I guess, see, that's another reason why I'm so far ahead of game.